Skip to main content

 4.2 Travel Authorization

 a.
-All employee travel, including no-cost travel, must be preapproved, prior to commencement of travel and incurring expenses, using the online Travel Authorization (TA) module.
+All employee travel, including no-cost travel, must be preapproved using the online Travel Authorization (TA) module prior to commencing travel and incurring expenses.

 b.
 The following are exceptions to the use of the online Travel Authorization form:

-• Recurring Vicinity Travel may be approved by the department by using a Travel Authorization form that covers a period of no more than one (1) year.
+• Vicinity Travel does not require a Travel Authorization unless it is recurring.
+Recurring Vicinity Travel may be covered on one (1) Travel Authorization form that covers a period of no more than one (1) year.

-• Airfare and lodging for job candidates, and other non-employees (excluding Independent Contractors), may be paid via the University Purchasing Card (P-Card) without preauthorization.
+• Airfare and lodging for job candidates and other non-employees (excluding Independent Contractors) may be paid via the University Purchasing Card (P-Card) without preauthorization.
 Reimbursement or per diem payment requires submission of a Non-Employee Travel Reimbursement form.
-Consult with Tax Reporting before paying International visitors.
+Departments should consult with Tax Reporting before paying international visitors.

 c.
-Forms for travel authorization discussed in this section are available on the Boise State Travel and Expense website or the University Forms and Documents website.
+Forms for travel authorization discussed in this section are available on the Employee Travel and Expense Reimbursement Services website or the University Forms and Documents website.

 4.3 Approval Authority

-The following individuals (a and b below) will approve travel authorizations and expenses:
+The following individuals are authorized to approve travel authorizations and expenses:

 b.
 The traveler’s supervisor or department head.